ikus060/minarca/doc/configuration.md

 ### Enable Debugging

 A specific option is also available if you want to enable the debugging log.
-We do not recommend to enable this option in production as it may leak information to the user whenever an exception is raised.
+We do not recommend enabling this option in production as it may leak information to the user whenever an exception is raised.

 | Option | Description | Example |
 | --- | --- | --- |